 Call for Demonstrations

 The goal of the ICSOC Demo track is to provide opportunities for participants from both academia and industry to present their latest development in Service Oriented Computing.
-Interactive systems, design-support tools, platforms, and novel applications are particularly welcome.
+The following proposals are particularly welcome:

 Topics of Interest